Certificate of Excellence

 Advanced surfers stand in a functional stance, with their feet positioned optimally on the board.
 This allows for quick, efficient weight shifts between the front and back foot, as well as between the left and right rails.
 Such a stance enables better compression, extension, and hip movement.

 Intermediate surfers, on the other hand, often struggle with turning because they are not in a functional stance.
 Typically their chest is facing towards the rail and not forwards.
 We have as a species evolved over thousands of years to move in the direction our body is facing.
 Not standing in a functional stance limits their flexibility and ability to shift weight effectively which means the board will not respond as required.
-They are also more likely to ride larger boards, as they have poor wave-catching technique and not require more stability as they are not standing with their weight optimally balaced.
+They are also more likely to ride larger boards, as they have poor wave-catching technique and require more stability because they are not standing with their weight optimally balanced.

 When to Perform a Cutback